StephanErb/multicrit/README.md

 ## Code Overview

+`BiCritShortestPathAlgorithm` is the shortest path algorithm interface to be used by clients.
+The actual algorithm is set and configured in `options.hpp`.

-1. State-of the art sequential label setting algorithm: `LabelSettingAlgorithm.hpp` which stores in label sets as implemented in `LabelSet.hpp`.
+1. `SeqLabelSetting.hpp`: Sequential state-of the art label setting algorithm.
+It stores labels in label sets implemented in `SeqLabelSet.hpp`.
+2. `ParetoSearch.hpp`: Sequential label setting algorithm that is based on the novel idea to process all globally, currently non-domianted labels within a single iteration.

 ## Build